Welcome to today's edition of the Rush 24-7 podcast.

 The Jewish people, I mean, not a mosque, what you call a temple.

-And there was no religious tribe.
+And there was no religious strife.

-And you could not find finer individuals and many times very talented individuals.
+And you could not find finer individuals, and many times very talented individuals.

 No, of course not.